 A: The SR-22 is an official form that insurers provide to state DMVs.
 It proves that you have a liability insurance policy.

-Sometimes people refer to “SR-22 insurance” or an “SR-22 policy,” but all this really means is that you have found a carrier or a policy where providing the form annually or as needed is part of the agreement.
+Sometimes people refer to “SR-22 insurance” or an “SR-22 policy.”
+But this just means you've found a carrier or a policy where providing the form annually or as needed is part of the agreement.
 An SR-22 is also known as a “Certificate of Financial Responsibility,” but as flattering as that sounds, we wouldn’t recommend you include it on any resumes.

 A: Since liability insurance policies are part of state mandated minimum coverage, many states require legal proof of the policy in certain instances.
 Specifically, they will request an SR-22 if a driver has committed a crime where one of the penalties was a suspended license.
 The form is required as part of the license reinstatement process.